United States Securities and Exchange Commission: Overview

 The SEC has a three-part mission: to protect investors; maintain fair, orderly, and efficient markets; and facilitate capital formation.

-To achieve its mandate, the SEC enforces the statutory requirement that public companies and other regulated companies submit quarterly and annual reports, as well as other periodic reports.
+To achieve its mandate, the SEC enforces the statutory requirement that public companies and other regulated entities submit quarterly and annual reports, as well as other periodic disclosures.
 In addition to annual financial reports, company executives must provide a narrative account, called the "management discussion and analysis" (MD&A), that outlines the previous year of operations and explains how the company fared in that time period.
-MD&A will usually also touch on the upcoming year, outlining future goals and approaches to new projects.
-In an attempt to level the playing field for all investors, the SEC maintains an online database called EDGAR (the Electronic Data Gathering, Analysis, and Retrieval system) online from which investors can access this and other information filed with the agency.
+MD&A usually addresses the upcoming year, outlining future goals and approaches to new projects.

-Quarterly and semiannual reports from public companies are crucial for investors to make sound decisions when investing in the capital markets.
-Unlike banking, investment in the capital markets is not guaranteed by the federal government.
-The potential for big gains needs to be weighed against that of sizable losses.
-Mandatory disclosure of financial and other information about the issuer and the security itself gives private individuals as well as large institutions the same basic facts about the public companies they invest in, thereby increasing public scrutiny while reducing insider trading and fraud.
+Quarterly and semiannual reports from public companies are crucial for investors to make sound decisions when investing in capital markets.
+Unlike banking, investment in capital markets is not guaranteed by the federal government.
+The potential for large gains needs to be weighed against that of sizable losses.
+Mandatory disclosure of financial and other information about the issuer and the security itself gives private individuals as well as large institutions the same fundamental facts about the public companies they invest in, thereby increasing public scrutiny while reducing insider trading and fraud.

-The SEC makes reports available to the public through the EDGAR system.
-The SEC also offers publications on investment-related topics for public education.
-The same online system also takes tips and complaints from investors to help the SEC track down violators of the securities laws.
-The SEC adheres to a strict policy of never commenting on the existence or status of an ongoing investigation.
+In an attempt to level the playing field for all investors, the SEC maintains an online database called EDGAR (the Electronic Data Gathering, Analysis, and Retrieval system) from which investors can access information filed with the agency, such as reports.
+The same online system also accepts tips and complaints from investors to help the SEC track down violators of the securities laws, as well as offering publications on investment-related topics for public education.
+The SEC maintains a strict policy of refraining from commenting on the existence or status of any ongoing investigation.